audiobookshelf/audiobookshelf-web/my-website/docs/server-management/backups.md

 You can configure how many backups to keep and a maximum size for your backups.
 Both fields treat 0 as "unlimited".

 :::warning

-Backups do not contain any media files, you must manage those backups using another method.
+- Backups do not contain any media files, you must manage those backups using another method.
+- Backups cannot be loaded from another installation method without losing progress and metadata.

 :::

 ![Backups Page](/pages/server-management/backups.png)